IanLee1521/IanLee1521.github.io/_pages/resume.md

 ## Employment

+### Ian Lee Consulting

+* I provide cyber security consulting services for businesses and individuals looking to get ahead of the next cyber threat.
+* I offer penetration testing and vulnerability assessments, analyzing networks for opportunities a hacker would use to gain access to important or sensitive data on your network.

 ### Lawrence Livermore National Laboratory

 #### Alternate Organization Information System Security Officer (AOISSO), Computation Directorate, April 2018 - Present

+* Responsible for overall security of Livermore Computing (LC) High Performance Computing (HPC) center.
+* Ensure and track compliance of LC systems to LLNL, DOE, and Federal Cyber Security requirements.

 #### Information System Security Officer (ISSO), Livermore Computing, April 2018 - Present